rumkin/plant/readme.md

 ## Cascades explanation

+Cascades are nested functions which passes context object to the deepest function.
-Cascades is is isolated scopes presented with Context objects.
-Each level of cascade could modify context on it's own without touching overlaying context.
+The flow and depth could be modified using `or` and `and` modifiers.
+Each level of cascade could modify context on it's own without touching overlaying or adjacent context.

-Default context contains **req**, **res** and **socket** items.
-And you can specify your own context to underlaying cascades:
+Default context contains **req**, **res** and **socket** properties.
+You can add your own properties, modify or delete existing:

 ```javascript
 plant.use(async function({req, res, socket}, next) => {